Open-EO/openeo-hackathon/test-cases/solution-python-geopyspark.md

 5. Calculating the NDVI on the red band B4 and the near-infrared band B8
 6. Computing a minimum time composite
 7. Strecthing the colors
-8. Executing the process graph on the back-end, requesting a PNG file
+8. Executing the process graph on the back-end, requesting a PNG file with the name `task_3_out.png`

 We define the parameters:
 ```{python}